Showcasing the greatest gravel in British Columbia!

 Besides a weekend gravel experience, the FGG is an explicitly unique and welcoming organization that's known for everything gravel.
 The race itself is open to anyone and everyone and offers multiple distances, race categories and fun activities for the whole family, all weekend long.

-The Fernie Gravel Grind extends a warm welcome to you as we invite you to take part in the weekend-long gravel festivities between September 17th-19th, 2021.
+The Fernie Gravel Grind extends a warm welcome to you as we invite you to take part in the weekend-long gravel festivities between June 24th-26th, 2022.
 Come for the race, stay for the party.

 The vast trail network we all enjoy is built and maintained almost completely voluntarily by members of the FTA.
 There needs to be a greater initiative to support trail development and advocacy.
 It has become increasingly obvious that these organizations such as the Fernie Trails Alliance that build, maintain, and expand local trail networks are a key factor for prosperity and growth in our local economy; these trails benefit not just the users, but the entire community.